pgmjr/ottodot-p1/README.md

   - Wrap AI and Supabase calls in `try/catch`.
   - Show user‑friendly error messages (“Something went wrong, please try again”).
   - Log errors to monitoring service.
-- **Fallbacks**:
-  - If AI fails to generate a problem, serve a cached or pre‑generated problem.
-  - If feedback generation fails, return a generic encouragement message.

 ---